- The definition of service learning

 What does service learning look like?

-A good service learning program follows a specific format so education can occur throughout the entire process.
+An effective service-learning experience follows a specific format so education can occur throughout the entire process.
 Creating a detailed plan for each step of the way will make it easy to introduce your program and keep students engaged, while meeting basic standards to ensure success.
-The general guidelines for a service learning program include:

 - Preparation — This is the stage where you prepare yourself and your students to take on their service project.
 You can start by deciding on a project to tackle, figuring out how to tie it in with your curriculum, and forming community partnerships with local organizations your class can work with.
 Then you can teach your students about the community issue to prepare them for action.
 Make sure you choose a project that is relevant to your community.

-- Action — This is the hands-on component where the class gets to use what they’ve learned and apply it to a real service project.
+Tip: Give your students a voice during this stage to keep them interested.
+For example, you can have the class vote on which community issue they want to support or on individual roles within the project. - Action — This is the hands-on component where the class gets to use what they’ve learned and apply it to a real service project.
 Students will now directly help community partners and those affected by the issue with actual community service work.

 - Reflection — This stage lets students reflect on their service project, consider what they learned from it, and apply their learnings to the curriculum.
 Reflection is encouraged during every step, but this stage allows for a more in-depth process where students can consider what they’ve learned and how they feel about the service they provided.